cyu/rack-cors/README.md

 * **logger** (Object or Proc): Specify the logger to log to.
 If a proc is provided, it will be called when a logger is needed (this is helpful in cases where the logger is initialized after `Rack::Cors` is used, like `Rails.logger`.

 #### Origin
-Origins can be specified as a string, a regular expression, or as '*' to allow all origins.
+Origins can be specified as a string, a regular expression**, or as '*' to allow all origins.

+**\*SECURITY NOTE:** Be careful when using regular expressions to not accidentally be too inclusive.
+For example, the expression `/https:\/\/example\.com/` will match the domain *example.com.randomdomainname.co.uk*.
+It is recommended that any regular expression be enclosed with start & end string anchors (`^$`).

 Additionally, origins can be specified dynamically via a block of the following form:
 ```ruby